ArduPilot/ardupilot_wiki/common/source/docs/common-connecting-sport-fport.rst

 .. note:: F4 autopilots with on-board inversion (Pixracer,MindPX V2) default to having the inversion on their ports designated for FRsky telem, only requiring that the TX and RX pins be tied together and connected to the Sport/Fport on the receiver and the appropriate ``SERIALx_PROTOCOL`` be set for that port.

 In addition, some FrSky receivers provide an optional pad with the SPort or FPort already "inverted", so no external inversion is required if that is used.

-The various connection configurations are shown below (FPort is used in the diagrams, but just substitute SPort for the FPort labels in the images when using SPort connections):
+.. note:: **The various connection configurations are shown below (FPort is used in the diagrams, but just substitute SPort for the FPort labels in the images when using SPort connections):**

 Connections
 ===========